It can happen to any of us. There’s no shame.

 Despite the awful situations many of these food bank users are in, you will find them describing their emotions after visiting as “thankful” and “relief”.
 Why?

-As it’s not about letting go of your pride when you go to a food bank.
-It’s not about defeat so much as it is about having the confidence to seek help.
+It’s not about feeling defeated so much as it is about having the confidence to seek help.
 Food banks are not a symptom of a dysfunctional society.
 They are a sign of a community that cares about its members.
-For individuals who utilise the programme, it can save their lives – and if you need to visit a foodbank and are still unsure, just remember: It means you can eat.
+For individuals who use the programme, it can save their lives – and if you need to visit a foodbank and are still unsure, just remember: It means you can eat.
 It means you can get healthy.
 It means that you can be less stressed and rest a little bit easier.

 Food banks are similar to supermarkets except that they offer everything for free to those who can’t afford to buy enough food to eat.

 The commodities provided at food banks are necessities for people’s survival, the majority of which are donated to charity by members of the public.

 They may not be the ultimate solution to helping people improve their lives.
 But they are a welcome safety net.
 In the long run, they will save society money and improve the well-being of all citizens.
 Many societal issues like debt, criminality, mental illness, and the breakup of families can be lessened by providing food bank services.